VeraButler/Discord_Bot/README.md

 # SoC_Discord_bot
-A bot for !prompts on #1MWTT Discord Channel.
+A bot for !prompts on personal Discord channel

 ##To start the bot
 From terminal: